asalber/asalber.github.io/office/excel/manual/formulas.md

 ![Example of copying and pasting formulas with relative references.](img/example_copying_formulas_with_relative_references.gif "Example of copying and pasting formulas with relative references"){: .img-center}

-A common way of copying the formula of a cell to adjacent cells is clicking the bottom-right corner of the cell and dragging the mouse pointer to the desired range of cells.
+A common way of copying the formula of a cell to adjacent cells is clicking the bottom-right corner of the cell and dragging the cursor to the desired range of cells.

 **Example**.
-The animation below shows how to generate the first ten numbers of the Fibonacci serie.
+The animation below shows how to generate the first ten numbers of the Fibonacci sequence.
 Cells A1 and B1 contains the two first numbers of the serie and cell C1 the formula `=A1+B1` that add the two first numbers up and gives the third number of the serie.
 For generating the rest of the serie it is enough to copy the formula of cell C1 to the range D1:J1.
 Observe how references in formulas of these cells are updated.

 ![Example of generating the Fibonacci serie copying formulas.](img/example_fibonacci_serie.gif "Example of generating the Fibonacci serie copying formulas"){: .img-center}